input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

   }
 ```

+TODO Change this to the following?
+"Spending a UTXO which has the version oracle address and which references a versioned Plutus script verifies:"
 Spending from the validator verifies:
  - a token was burnt (invalidation)

+TODO Should it be "AND" instead?
+At the very least, reading `mkVersionOracleValidator` makes it seem that way (even thought the `SignedVersionOracle`) doesn't exist.
 OR

  - exactly one VersionOracleToken exists in the transaction inputs